cognoma/cognoma/README.md

 ## July 12 Hack Night

-On Tuesday July 12, we'll be at the Code for Philly Hack Night ([meetup](https://www.meetup.com/Code-for-Philly/events/232120977/ "Code for Philly Hack Night on Meetup")).
-We hope to work on project planning and begin assembling teams.
+On Tuesday July 12, we'll be at Industrious from 6:00–8:30 PM for a Datathon Hack Night ([details](https://www.meetup.com/DataPhilly/events/232470548/ "Datathon Hack Night")).
+The meetup will focus on project planning and team assembly.

 ## July 5 Meetup Recap